D5003, 5003, 24003

 D5003 moved to Bletchley (1E) during June.

-Condition (not sure of year): green livery with small yellow warning panels, squared upper corners, frame level stripe, gangway doors present, headboard brackets fitted, full size fuel tank, shortened water tank, blanking plates fitted, hand/footholds present, ridge sided sandboxes, two-rung bogie mounted footsteps, five upper & four lower ventilators on non-BIS side, split radiator screens fitted (both sides), most valencing fitted, engine exhaust above engine room.
+Condition (not sure of year): green livery with small yellow warning panels, squared upper corners, frame level stripe, gangway doors present, headcode disc brackets fitted (for use with SR six disc headcodes), full size fuel tank, shortened water tank, blanking plates fitted, hand/footholds present, ridge sided sandboxes, two-rung bogie mounted footsteps, five upper & four lower ventilators on non-BIS side, split radiator screens fitted (both sides), most valencing fitted, engine exhaust above engine room.

-Condition June: green livery with small yellow warning panels, squared upper corners, warning panel covers frame level stripe, gangway doors present, headboard brackets fitted, paintwork looks very ex-Works (noted at Derby Works during May).
+Condition June: green livery with small yellow warning panels, squared upper corners, warning panel covers frame level stripe, gangway doors present, headcode disc brackets fitted (for use with SR six disc headcodes), paintwork looks very ex-Works (noted at Derby Works during May).

 The completion of the electrification out of Euston, with the local services in the hands of the AM10s and the continuing arrival of the later Derby & Beyer Peacock built non-boilered, dual braked Class 25s to work the local parcels & freight workings found the Class 24s with diminishing duties.
 However in the North West steam was still very active, so late in 1966 a mass exodus commenced with many Class 24s headed north to the Stoke Division (D05), although it is with Crewe that they would be long remembered.
 D5003 made the move north in April in conjuction with D5000 - D5010 & D5057 - D5060.